This guide will take you through the Pi specific steps of an LFS build.

 chmod +x ch5-build.sh

-The script will report your SBU time after the first binutils build has finished, mine is usually around 1 hour.
+The script will report your SBU time after the first binutils build has finished, mine is around 4 minutes on the RPi 4.

 For those brave souls who are working through the chapter by hand, check out the about page and read the build scripts to figure out what's going on.